 How to Use Macadamia Oil for Hair

-The benefits of macadamia oil are most easily obtained through the application of the oil directly to the hair and scalp.
-There are other health benefits that can achieved by incorporating more macadamia nuts into your diet as a source of healthy fatty acids.
+The benefits of macadamia oil may be most easily obtained through the application of the oil directly to the hair and scalp.
+There are other health benefits that can be achieved by incorporating more macadamia nuts into your diet as a source of healthy fatty acids.
 Before applying any oil to your hair or skin, it is important to ensure it is from a reputable source.
-Dr. Gullette recommends using virgin, cold-pressed macadamia oil for treating your hair.
+Gullette recommends using virgin, cold-pressed macadamia oil for treating your hair.
 Both experts strongly caution against the use of macadamia oil for hair if you have any form of nut allergy, as an allergic reaction could result.

-- Apply as a leave-in treatment: Dr. Gullette recommends that you "take a dime-sized dollop of virgin, cold-pressed macadamia oil.
+- Apply as a leave-in treatment: Gullette recommends that you "take a dime-sized dollop of virgin, cold-pressed macadamia oil.
 Rub it between your palms and then smooth it throughout your hair."
 She also recommends that you pay careful attention to getting the oil to the ends of your hair to help repair split ends and damage.

 - Use as a pre-shampoo detangler: Before shampooing, take macadamia oil and work it through your hair from scalp to ends.
 Use the oil to work out any tangles or knots in the hair, providing moisture to any damage to the hair.

 - Condition damaged hair and split ends: Engelman encourages you to "apply to a clean scalp, massaging as you go.
 Leave on for about 10-20 minutes before rinsing."
 Add a shower cap to trap heat and create a steam treatment to try to increase the efficacy for low-porosity hair.